twoBirds/twobirds-core/README.md

 ## Intro

+twoBirds is a

+- lightweight,
+- component-based,
+- event-driven / loosly coupled,
+- native

-twoBirds is a lightweight, component-based, event-driven, native JavaScript framework that maps nested objects to DOM nodes.
+...
+JavaScript framework that maps nested objects to DOM nodes.

 twoBirds strictly follows the KISS and DRY doctrines, also some of SOLID.